simplyedwin/tgc-codeinstitute-project-4/README.md

 </p>
 <br/>

-- ***Sign Up Page*** - The figure below shows the sign up page which allows user to create a new account.
+- ***Sign Up Page*** - The figure below shows the sign up page for user to sign up for a new account.
  <br/>
  <p align="center">
 <img src="static/images/signuppage.JPG" height=300>